DataDog/documentation/content/en/developers/dogstatsd/high_throughput.md

 to avoid sending metrics in bursts in your application.

 Another thing to look at to limit the maximum memory usage is to reduce the buffering.
-The main buffer of Dogstatsd is configurable with the `dogstatsd_queue_size` field, its default value of `1024` induce an approximate maximum memory usage of 768MB.
+The main buffer of Dogstatsd is configurable with the `dogstatsd_queue_size` field, its default value of `1024` induces an approximate maximum memory usage of 768MB.
 Note that reducing this buffer could have the caveat of increasing the number of packet drops.

 Find below an example decreasing the max memory usage of Dogstatsd to approximately 384MB: